bhumikas1123-hash/Founder-Customer-Intelligence-System/README.md

 # Founder-Customer-Intelligence-System
-A D2C customer retention intelligence system built using Python, SQL and Power BI — launched by IIIT Guwahati
+A D2C customer retention intelligence system built using Python, SQL and Power BI — launched by IIT Guwahati